WolfRevo/containerise-ce-sync/README.md

 # Installation
-Install the latest release for Firefox from [AMO](https://addons.mozilla.org/en-US/firefox/addon/containerise/)
+Install the latest release directly from releases here.